Formula One Championship Edition: Release

 Formula One Championship Edition was released in North America on February 27, 2007.
-It was the first Formula One game to be released there since 2003, when Atari released Grand Prix Challenge exclusively for PlayStation 2 and EA Sports released F1 Challenge '99-'02 for the PC, and F1 Career Challenge for the PlayStation 2, Xbox and Nintendo GameCube.
+It was the first Formula One game to be released there since 2003, when Atari released Grand Prix Challenge exclusively for PlayStation 2 and EA Sports released F1 Challenge '99-'02 for the PC, and F1 Career Challenge for the PlayStation 2, Xbox, and GameCube.
 It was a launch title for the European and Australasian release of the PlayStation 3.

 Formula One Championship Edition was the final release in Sony's series of F1 games which had been running for over a decade, with the announcement that Codemasters had secured exclusive rights to the sport following shortly after the game's release.
 As this game was effectively an update of the PlayStation 2 and PlayStation Portable game Formula One 06, there was to be no 2007 version of the game - the first time the series had skipped a season since 1996.

-This was the most recent F1 game given the three-season gap before Sumo Digital's F1 2009 (published by Codemasters) game came out on PSP and Nintendo Wii.
+This was the most recent F1 game given the three-season gap before Sumo Digital's F1 2009 (published by Codemasters) game came out on the PlayStation Portable and the Wii.
 In September 2010, Codemasters released F1 2010 with all the official teams and tracks, available on PS3, Xbox 360 and PC.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 30 out of 40.

-411Mania gave it an eight out of ten and called it "high-octane fun.
-With deep customization and an intriguing season that will leave gamers feeling satisfied.
-The racing itself feels smooth and natural as you slide through each turn.
-With graphics I could stare at all day and fun that doesn’t get old, this may just be the game that brings Formula One racing to the forefront".
-The Sydney Morning Herald gave it three stars out of five and said: "If you are an F1 purist, you will discover a comprehensive and challenging simulation that offers long-term appeal".
-The Detroit Free Press gave it two stars out of four, writing: "How well can you follow a big green line?
+411Mania gave it an eight out of ten, praising the gameplay, graphics, customization and called it a "high-octane fun".
+The Sydney Morning Herald gave it three stars out of five, and was positive to the graphics and car handling.
+The Detroit Free Press was more negative to the game and gave it two stars out of four, writing: "How well can you follow a big green line?
 The game shows you the shortest distance around the track -- a green line to follow.
 The line turns briefly red when you come to a turn, but don't ease up on the throttle, because the game slows your vehicle down for you.
 How boring is that?"